Prions of The Petrel Station

 Scientific name: Pachyptila belcheri

-Thin-billed Prion is another species that can initially look similar to Fairy Prion, but there’s a few helpful differences once you get your eye in.
-Compared with Fairy Prion, it tends to show much less black on the tail tip, a more obvious neck tab, a generally slimmer look, a strong white eyebrow, and a finer bill.
+Thin-billed Prion are another species that can initially look similar to Fairy Prion, but there’s a few helpful differences once you get your eye in.
+Compared with Fairy Prion, it shows much less black on the tail tip, a more obvious neck tab, a generally slimmer look, a strong white eyebrow, and a finer bill.

-It does not breed in New Zealand and is a scarcely seen visitor to our waters, so any sighting offshore from Tutukaka is a real bonus.
+They’re a scarcely seen visitor in New Zealand waters as they breed elsewhere, so any sighting offshore from Tutukaka is a real bonus.

-This is just one group of the remarkable seabird diversity we’ve recorded on The Petrel Station seabird tours offshore from Tutukaka.
-Check out the other seabird groups we’ve recorded including Albatross, Petrels, Shearwaters, Storm Petrels, Skuas and Other Seabird Species.
+This is just one of the remarkable seabird species groups we’ve recorded on The Petrel Station seabird tours – also explore the Albatross, Petrels, Shearwaters, Storm Petrels, Skuas and other seabird species seen.